Rei-SwitchBot/faq/en-us/Meter Series.md

 Tapping the Meter in the SwitchBot App will sync data from the SwitchBot server.
 To sync data, the following conditions must be met:

 The hub is added to the same account as the Meter.
 The hub is connected to the internet.
 The Meter is within the hub’s Bluetooth range.
 Data Deletion

 When connected to a hub:

 To delete all saved data from the app and the server, go to the SwitchBot App → Meter → Delete Data.
+This will also delete any data stored on the Meter itself.

 When using the Meter alone:

-Tapping the "Delete Data" button will remove the data from the Meter and clear the cache on your phone.
+Tapping the "Delete Data" button will clear the cache data on your phone.
+This will also delete any data stored on the Meter itself.

 By pressing the button on the Meter for 15 seconds, the device will be reset, and its data will be deleted.
 However, the cached data on your phone will remain.